Phonons in stringlet-land and the boson peak: Results

 The most direct way to study the properties of BP is to investigate the reduced VDOS, $g(\omega)/\omega^{d-1}$, where $\omega^{d-1}$ is the scaling predicted by Debye law and $d$ the spatial dimension of system.

-In Fig.\ref{figvdos1}, we show the reduced VDOS as a function of the frequency for different values of the stringlet-phonon coupling $\mu$.
+In panel (a) of Fig.\ref{figvdos1}, we show the reduced VDOS as a function of the frequency for different values of the stringlet-phonon coupling $\mu$.
 The gray line shows the result of the pure Debye model with $\omega_D=1$.
 By increasing the coupling strength $\mu$, two phenomena are evident.
 First, the Debye level at low frequency increases.
 This is simply the consequence of the renormalization of the phonon speed of propagation, that gets smaller by enhancing the interactions with the stringlets acting as scatterers.
 Second, and most importantly, a clear BP excess anomaly emerges.
 The position of this anomaly, $\omega_{\text{BP}}$, coincides exactly with the energy of the flat mode reported in Fig.\ref{figdsf} and Fig.\ref{figs2}.
 The intensity of this anomaly becomes larger by increasing the coupling strength, while its position is only mildly dependent on it.
-The position is indeed mostly controlled by the average stringlet length (that is kept fixed in Fig.\ref{figvdos1}) and the phonon propagation speed (also fixed therein).
+The position is indeed mostly controlled by the average stringlet length (that is kept fixed in Fig.\ref{figvdos1}) and the phonon propagation speed (also fixed therein), consistent with the findings in \cite{jiang2023stringlet}.

-The theoretical model at hand allows for a broad investigation of the BP properties as a function of the various parameters.
-In Fig.\ref{figvdos2}, we show some of these properties as a function of the phonon-stringlet strength and the phonon speed of propagation.
-In particular, we focus on the BP frequency, defined as the maximum in the reduced VDOS $g(\omega)/\omega^2$ and the BP intensity $I_{\text{BP}}$,

-To reduce the number of parameters, the speed of stringlet propagation $v_s$ is always considered to be same as the speed of sound $v$.
-At the same time, the damping parameters $\gamma,\gamma_s$ are kept fixed to a small value (see caption of Fig.\ref{figvdos2} for details).
+The theoretical model at hand allows for a broad investigation of the BP properties as a function of the various parameters, that are analyzed in the other panels of Fig.\ref{figvdos1}, To reduce the number of parameters, the speed of stringlet propagation $v_s$ is always considered to be same as the speed of sound $v$.

-In panel (a) of Fig.\ref{figvdos2}, we observe that the BP frequency decreases monotonically by increasing the stringlet-phonon coupling $\mu$.
-Nevertheless, its value depends only mildly on $\mu$ and it is mostly controlled by the average stringlet length $\lambda$ and the stringlet speed $v_s$, consistent with the findings in \cite{jiang2023stringlet}.

-On the contrary, as shown in panel (b) of Fig.\ref{figvdos2}, $\omega_{\text{BP}}$ grows monotonically by increasing the speed of sound $v$, which is taken to coincide with the stringlet speed $v=v_s$.

-In panels (c)-(d) of Fig.\ref{figvdos2}, we show how the BP intensity, defined in Eq.\eqref{bpi}, depends on the same parameters.
-We observe that the coupling strength $\mu$ and the propagation speed $v$ have an opposite effect on $I_{\text{BP}}$.
-The BP signal becomes stronger by increasing $\mu$, while it gets weaker by increasing $v$.
-We notice that this last behavior is consistent with the trend of the experimental data, \textit{e.g.} \cite{experimentbpandspeed}.
+As shown in panel (b) of Fig.\ref{figvdos1}, the intensity of the boson peak decreases by increasing $v$.
+We notice that this behavior is consistent with the trend of the experimental data, \textit{e.g.} \cite{experimentbpandspeed}.
+Moreover, $\omega_{\text{BP}}$ grows monotonically by increasing $v$ as the material becomes more rigid.